- You do not have any products in your shopping cart yet.

 - Do not place the table directly next to fireplaces, stoves, or strong radiators.

-- Use coasters, placemats, and felt pads in everyday use.
+- Use coasters, placemats, and felt gliders in daily use.

 - Care for the surface regularly with suitable products.